VitaliyDrozdov/VitaliyDrozdov/README.md

     - FastAPI

-  as well as data engineering tools like:
+  as well as data engineering tools:

     -  Airflow;

-    -  Hadoop;

     -  Spark.